What It's Like Living With Chronic Spontaneous Hives With No Known Trigger

 •In people with chronic hives, a blood test is not necessary to determine the dose or dosing frequency.

-•Do not decrease or stop taking any of your other hive medicine unless your healthcare provider tells you to.
+•Do not decrease or stop taking any of your other hive medicine unless your healthcare providers tell you to.

 •You may not see improvement in your symptoms right away after XOLAIR treatment.